 Having recently installed my first AC-powered window shade (courtesy of company called PowerShades), I was already a big fan of what I often call the most undersold technology in the smart home.
 One day I shall live in a house where every window has an automated window shade that lowers and rises with the sun in the winter and filters light during the hottest time of day in the summer.
 For now, I have just one PowerShades window shade on a large set of windows located right behind my family room sofa… and a demo kit from Hunter Douglas.
 More on that later.

 I only have one window shade because almost all of my other windows are already covered by high-quality wooden blinds that I’d rather not replace because I’m not a wasteful person.
 There were only a few windows that were left “clean” by the prior owners of our home, and until recently they only had drapes or sconces.
-Those big windows behind the couch were particularly problematic in this regard because of how much late afternoon sun tended to blast through the room in the summer months and a cold draft would hit you in the back of the neck during cold winter nights hanging out as a family.
-Although I haven’t spend a summer with my new PowerShades shade, pushing a button to close it at night since installing it in December has certainly made me think I feel warmer while I’m watching my favorite Netflix shows.
+Those big windows behind the couch were particularly problematic in this regard because of how much late afternoon sun tended to blast through the room in the summer months and a cold draft would hit you in the back of the neck during cold winter nights.
+Although I haven’t yet spent a summer with my new PowerShades shade, pushing a button to close it at night since installing it in December has certainly made me think I feel warmer while I’m watching my favorite Netflix shows over the winter months.
 But, how much warmer?

 Enter Hunter Douglas and their fun little sales and marketing kit.
 In the mail I received a three-and-half-inch long rocket ship shaped “professional non-contact infrared thermometer” from the manufacturer Westward (and branded with the Hunter Douglas logo).
 This device, according to my press materials, was sent to me so I could quickly assess the surface temperature of objects, such as an uncovered window and the sample shade material also included in the package.
 Now, I know a device like this would be easy to purchase on my own, but I’d never thought to buy one, so never really investigated how cold the temperatures were around my home’s windows, which haven’t been replaced since the house was built in 1988.